What Does "Likelihood of the Training Data" Actually Mean?

 Misconception 6: “We use likelihood because the data is random”

-No. The data isn’t random—it already happened.
-We use likelihood because our model treats outcomes as random.
-The randomness is in the model’s perspective, not in reality.
+No. The data already occurred.
+Likelihood is used because the model treats outcomes as random.
+The randomness is a property of the model’s perspective.

 The Cleanest Mental Model